databendlabs/openraft/examples/raft-kv-memstore-generic-snapshot-data/README.md

 but focuses on how to handle snapshot with `generic-snapshot-data` enabled.
 Other aspects are minimized.

-To send a complete snapshot, Refer to implementation of `RaftNetwork::snapshot()` in this example.
+To send a complete snapshot, Refer to implementation of `RaftNetwork::full_snapshot()` in this example.

 To receive a complete snapshot, Refer to implementation of `api::snapshot()` in this example.